DonkoTonev/Task-Manager/README.md

 All of the other functionality of the Edit page is under development.
 It will be released soon.

-- **Drag & Drop Functionality** (In Progress): The next step in development involves implementing drag & drop functionality.
-Users will be able to rearrange tasks by dragging and dropping them across the taskboard.
-The new structure will be automatically saved in the database.

 ## Technologies Used

 - **Backend**: FastAPI is utilized to handle the backend logic of the application.
 FastAPI provides a modern, fast (high-performance), web framework for building APIs with Python 3.7+.